gary-archer/oauth.blog/README.md

   This feels like the one remaining difficult job

 - Buy an AWS domain and create certs
-  Create a Cloudfront domain and do a fixed redirect without any code
+  Create a Cloudfront domain
+  Do rewrites for old paths